Captain Haddock: Expletives

 At the time Captain Haddock was first introduced, just before the Second World War, his manners presented a moral problem to Hergé.
-As a sailor, Haddock ought to have a very colourful language.
-However, Hergé had to balance that against the character's appearing in a Catholic children's magazine, which would dictate he would be unable to use any swearwords.
+As a sailor, Haddock ought to have very colourful language.
+However, Hergé had to balance that against the character's appearing in a Catholic children's magazine.
 The solution reportedly came when Hergé took advantage of a situation he had become embroiled in during 1933, shortly after the "Four Powers Act" had come into being.
 Hergé tried to intervene in a discussion between a shopkeeper and customer, but before he could the shopkeeper became so enraged that he lost his composure for a moment and accused his customer of being "a peace treaty".
-This was the solution Hergé sought: what if the captain would use strange or difficult words that were not offensive in themselves, but would hurl them out as if they were very strong cusswords...?
+This was the solution Hergé sought: the captain would use strange or difficult words that were not offensive in themselves, but would hurl them out as if they were very strong swearwords.

-The idea took form quickly and in his first anger-scene the captain storms towards a party of Bedouin raiders yelling expressions like 'Hydromeduse' (a form of jellyfish), 'troglodyte' (cave dweller) and 'ectoplasm'.
-(The bedouins immediately take flight, but from French Meharistes (North African desert police) appearing behind the captain's back.)
+The idea took form quickly and in his first anger-scene the captain storms towards a party of Bedouin raiders yelling expressions like "hydromeduse" (a form of jellyfish), "troglodyte" (cave dweller) and "ectoplasm".
+(The Bedouins immediately take flight, but from French Meharistes (North African desert police) appearing behind the captain's back.)
 The trick with the false swearwords proved successful and was a mainstay in future books.
 Consequently Hergé actively started collecting difficult or dirty-sounding words for use in the captain's next anger attacks and on occasion even searched dictionaries to come up with inspiration.

 On one occasion however the scheme backfired.
-In one particularly angry state, Hergé had the captain yell the 'cussword' Pneumothorax (a medical emergency caused by the collapse of the lung within the chest, occasionally caused by the bends).
+In one particularly angry state, Hergé had the captain yell the "swearword" pneumothorax (a medical emergency caused by the collapse of the lung within the chest, occasionally caused by the bends).
 One week after the scene appeared in Tintin Magazine, Hergé received a letter allegedly from a father whose boy was a great fan of Tintin and also a heavy tuberculosis sufferer who had experienced a collapsed lung.
 According to the letter, the boy was devastated that his favourite comic made fun of his own condition.
 Afterwards it turned out that the letter was a fake written and planted by Hergé's friend and collaborator Jacques Van Melkebeke.

-The most famous of Haddock's expressions is any of a number of permutations of 'Billions of blue blistering barnacles!' (mille millions de mille milliards de mille sabords!).
-Another famous one is any of a number of permutations of 'Ten thousand thundering typhoons'!
+The most famous of Haddock's expressions is any of a number of permutations of "Billions of blue blistering barnacles!" (mille millions de mille milliards de mille sabords!).
+Another famous one is any of a number of permutations of "Ten thousand thundering typhoons!"
 (Tonnerre de Brest!)